 Hitler would become the most popular leader in all of Europe and was supported by an unprecedented 90% of the nearly 80 million Germans because he followed through on the promises he made.
 To my knowledge, no other leader before or since has ever been able to come close to replicating the rapid and complete rise from the depths of poverty, chaos and social and political dysfunction as was experienced in Germany in the late 1930’s.
 The people of Germany had placed their hopes for the future upon the shoulders of Adolf Hitler and he delivered.
 Hitler’s accomplishments include:

-- Created millions of jobs in just his first three years in office, virtually eliminating unemployment.
+- Created approximately 3 million of jobs in his first year in office and went on to virtually eliminate unemployment.

 - Restored the German economy.